Weeping may endure for a night, but joy comes in the morning….I will never leave you nor forsake you. (Psalm 30:5; Hebrews 13:5)

 Morgan trusted Romans 8:28, “We know that in all things God works for the good of those who love Him, who have been called according to His purpose.”
 He believed that Jesus does all things well.
 Despite his wounded feelings, Morgan trusted Proverbs 24:16 which teaches that Christ’s followers may trip many times, but with the Lord’s help we get up again and again to serve Him.
 When we are rejected from something we want, Jesus is often re-directing us to something better that He is preparing for us.
 In God’s kind and loving providence, when the Lord closes one door, He often opens another.
 If we focus only on the slammed door, we can be blind to the opportunity Jesus opens for us.

 By God’s grace, Campbell Morgan didn’t sink into self pity and stay there.
 He trusted and obeyed the Lord and went on to be ordained in another denomination where he served over fifty years.
 Morgan became a leading evangelist, preacher, and Bible scholar.
 He pastored at Westminster Chapel in London, mentored Dr. Martyn Lloyd Jones, and authored over 80 books in his lifetime.
+The Lord salvaged Morgan and the Lord can salvage us!

 Morgan’s example reminds us that rejection in this life is not always permanent.
 By God’s grace, failure is not always fatal or final.
 A bend in the road is not the end of the road, unless we turn away from Christ.
 By Jesus’ mercy, circumstances can change and hard times can pass.
-Best of all, there is no rejection in Heaven for people who are accepted by Jesus and follow the Lord by faith.
+Best of all there is no rejection in Heaven for people who are accepted by Jesus and follow the Lord by faith.

 When we are rejected by people for jobs, ministries, friendships, or in other ways, here are some truths from Scripture that can help us: